Tr1Fecta-7/Tr1Fecta-7/README.md

 ### Hi there, I'm Jalil Faquiri or Tr1Fecta! 👋

-I'm a 19-year-old Software Engineering student from the Netherlands, currently pursuing my second year at the HvA/Amsterdam University of Applied Sciences (AUAS).
+I'm a 20-year-old Software Engineering student from the Netherlands, currently pursuing my third year at the HvA/Amsterdam University of Applied Sciences (AUAS).
 Ever since I was young, I've had a strong passion for technology, which eventually led me to the world of coding.

 Aside from coding, I'm into sneakers, photography and traveling.
 I intend to travel the world when I graduate from university.